Skip to main content

 - I believe that formatting is the one author service every author should not hire out.
 It is super easy to learn, and then you have the power to go in and update your file's backmatter and editing changes at any time instead of waiting on a formatter and then paying them every single time you need a minor update.

-This of course excludes formatting for a special edition or something where you need to get really fancy.
-By all means, hire that out.
+This of course can exclude formatting for a special edition or something where you need to get really fancy.
+By all means, hire that out if you are not able to do this on your own.
 But for your standard paperbacks and ebooks, you need simple formatting for readability.
 There's a reason we print books on plain cream paper with black font.
 It's easiest to read!

 FB Help Groups: